This article explains why some people are 100x more productive and make 100x more money than you!

 INCOME = Hourly Rate x Hours

-If you are using the work hard, time-for-money mindset, you will increase your income by working longer hours or by increasing your hourly rate.
-Sure you can increase your rate from $25 to say $250 or even $1,000 and based on a 40 hour week, you would go from $1,000 to $10,000 or even $40,000.
-For most people, this is a huge increase and more than enough to stop looking any further.
-Yes, you could also work more hours, but the extra hours you can work are limited and if you stopped working, the income would stop!
-What if you had an accident, family emergency, or got sick?
+Using the work hard, the time-for-money mindset will increase your income by working longer hours or increasing your hourly rate.
+Sure, you can increase your rate from $25 to $250 or even $1,000, and based on a 40-hour week, you would go from $1,000 to $10,000 or even $40,000.
+For most people, this is a huge increase and more than enough to stop looking further.
+Yes, you could also work more hours, but the extra hours you can work are limited, and if you stopped working, the income would stop!
+What if you had an accident, a family emergency, or got sick?
 You would be trapped into working harder and harder for the money!
 Sounds like golden handcuffs, doesn’t it?

 INCOME = Hourly Rate x Hours x Leverage

 Consider how the majority of people invest their working time.
-We all have the same 24 hours in a day, however, not everyone values their time in the same way.
+We all have the same 24 hours a day.
+However, not everyone values their time in the same way.
 This difference comes down to an individual’s perceived value of time and how many people are being served.

 If you increased the value of your time from $25 to $250 and then served ten thousand people, your leverage would be = $2,500,000, which is 100,000x!

-By increasing both your value of time and the number of people you serve you are multiplying your leverage exponentially.
+By increasing your value of time and the number of people, you serve, you multiply your leverage exponentially.
 Most people who sell their time for money do not understand this simple formula.